codeandgyan/js-codesnippetor/README.md

-# JS-CodeSnippetor
+# JavaScriptPad
-JS-CodeSnippetor is an interactive online tool designed for JavaScript enthusiasts and developers.
+JavaScriptPad is an interactive online tool designed for JavaScript enthusiasts and developers.
 Similar to Jupyter Notebook or Google Colab, it provides a seamless environment to write, execute, and experiment with JavaScript code in real-time.
 This tool ensures a fast, responsive, and efficient coding experience.
-Whether you're prototyping, learning, or sharing code snippets, JS-CodeSnippetor is your go-to platform.
+Whether you're prototyping, learning, or sharing code snippets, JavaScriptPad is your go-to platform.

 ## Tech Stack
 - Vite